Lawyers in Electoral Disputes

 April 9, 2021, 12:00 - 1:15 p.m.
 CDT, Via Zoom

-1.0 hour State Bar of Texas Ethics CLE credit*
+1.0 hour State Bar of Texas Ethics CLE credit for Zoom attendees

-Experts will discuss lawyering and legal ethics issues related to election contests filed after the 2020 Presidential Election.
-They will consider applicable rules of professional responsibility, as well as court rules relating to lawyers’ conduct.
-The panelists will also consider actions legal profession regulators may take and concerns related to politicizing the disciplinary system.
+Experts discuss lawyering and legal ethics issues related to election contests filed after the 2020 Presidential Election.
+They consider applicable rules of professional responsibility, as well as court rules relating to lawyers’ conduct.
+The panelists also consider actions legal profession regulators may take and concerns related to politicizing the disciplinary system.

 - Rebecca Roiphe, Trustee Professor of Law, New York Law School